Best Film for the Canon EOS Rebel X

-The Canon Rebel X takes 35mm film that comes in metal canisters.
-It can also be referred to as 135 film, and it’s the best-selling film format.
+The Canon EOS Rebel X takes 35mm film that is in canisters.
+The film can also be called 135 film, and it’s the most popular type of film.

-Swapping the film stock you are working with will transform the look of your shots.
-This is one of the terrific things about film.
+Changing the film stock you are using will change the look of your images.
+This is an example of the marvelous things about film.

 DX Coded Film

-All new 35mm film offered for sale at this point has DX encoding.
-This will allow cameras to detect and set the ISO when the film canister is loaded into the camera.
+Nearly all commercially available 35mm film offered at this point has DX encoding.
+This lets electronically controlled cameras to detect and set the ISO when the film canister is put in the camera.

 Where to Get 35mm Film Developed?

-You will find limited possible choices for where to have 35mm film processed.
-For a more extensive discussion of the possible choices, see my article on Where to Get Film Developed.
+You will find just a few options for where to get film processed.
+For a more thorough discussion of the possible choices go look at my guide on Where to Get Film Developed.

-WARNING: Big box stores and pharmacies have ceased developing film on location.
-They ship the film away to be developed by a third party.
-Because of this, you won't be given your processed negatives back.
+WARNING: Pharmacies and big box stores do not process film at the store.
+They send film away to be processed by a third party.
+Because of that, you will not be given your developed negatives back.